Burradoo

 Burradoo has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects potentially affecting this region.
-Notable ones are: Bowral and District Hospital Redevelopment - Stage 2, Bowral South New Living Area (NLA), Bowral Sewage Treatment Plant Upgrade, and Waterbrook Bowral Lifestyle Resort.
-Relevant details follow.
+AreaSearch has identified seven projects that could impact the area, with key ones including Bowral and District Hospital Redevelopment - Stage 2, Bowral South New Living Area (NLA), Bowral Sewage Treatment Plant Upgrade, and Waterbrook Bowral Lifestyle Resort.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.